Breadcrumb

 Measuring success

-You will know your child is toilet-trained when he or she regularly anticipates the need to go to the bathroom and with little help is able to climb onto and use the type of toilet (potty) that you provide.
+You will know your child is toilet-trained when they regularly anticipate the need to use the toilet and with little help are able to climb onto and use the type of toilet (potty) that you provide.
 This process takes time, from weeks to months.
 Each child is different.
-But most children are successfully trained around age 3 or shortly thereafter (girls are typically trained a few months earlier than boys).
+But most children are successfully trained around age 3 or shortly thereafter.
+(Girls are typically trained a few months earlier than boys.)
 Your child may still need help now and then, such as with wiping, until age 4 or 5.
-He or she may also need help and reassurance when using a toilet in an unfamiliar bathroom, such as in a public washroom, until about age 5 or 6.
+Your child may also need help and reassurance when using a toilet in an unfamiliar place, such as in a public washroom, until about age 5 or 6.

 Most toilet-trained children sometimes wet or soil their pants during the day, usually because they get distracted.
-For example, your child may ignore the need to go to the bathroom because he or she does not want to interrupt playtime.
+For example, your child may ignore the need to use the toilet because they do not want to interrupt playtime.
 These accidents may occur until your child is 5 years old.
-Stress can also cause a child to revert to wetting his or her pants.
+Stress can also cause a child to revert to wetting their pants.

 Most children sometimes wet the bed at night until about 12 months after they use the toilet during the day.
 Many 3-year-olds wet the bed at night at least once a month.
 Nighttime bedwetting may even occur sporadically into school age.